Lesson Plans

 Students can:

-Connect choices to long-term outcomes
+Connect repeated choices to long-term outcomes

 Real-World Extension